 During her studies Tabea won 1st Prize in the 2014 International ‘Johann Heinrich Schmelzer’ and 2011 International ‘Hülsta Woodwinds’ Competitions and 2nd Prize at The Arts Club – Sir Karl Jenkins Music Award.
 As a founder member of the ensemble tr!jo with Lea Rahel Bader (viol da gamba) and Johannes Lang (harpsichord) she also won top prizes at the XVIII ‘Biagio-Marini’ (2017) and international Berlin Bach (2015) Competitions.

 She released her debut album Upon a Ground in 2012 (ClassicClips), followed by Cantata per Flauto in 2016 (TYXart) and XXIV Fantasie per il Flauto in 2018 (TYXart).

-Since 2017 Tabea has taught recorder at Wells Cathedral School and Millfield School.
-She also leads workshops at the Royal Academy of Music and has recently led “The Year of the Recorder” with Jackdaws Music Education Trust.
+Since 2017 Tabea has taught at Wells Cathedral School and Millfield School.
+She also gives workshops at the Royal Academy of Music and in 2017 led the ‘Year of the Recorder’ with Jackdaws Music Education Trust.